streakcraze/python-automation/README.md

 └── README.md
 ```

-### 3. Template
+### 4. Chatbot
-This project serves as a template for automating tasks using Python.
-It includes example scripts and utility functions that can be customized for various automation tasks.
+This project implements a simple chatbot using Python.
+The chatbot can respond to predefined questions and can be extended with more functionalities.

 **Project Structure:**
 ```
-template/
+chatbot/
 ├── src/
-│   ├── main.py          # Entry point of the automation project
+│   ├── main.py          # Entry point of the chatbot project
 │   ├── utils/
-│   │   └── helpers.py   # Utility functions for scripts
+│   │   └── chatbot_helper.py   # Utility function creating the chatbot
 │   └── scripts/
-│       └── example_script.py  # Example automation script
+│       └── chatbot_script.py  # Script for training the chatbot
 ├── requirements.txt     # Project dependencies
 └── README.md            # Project documentation
 ```